prabeesh/prabeesh.github.io/content/bonus/implementing-design-patterns-in-pyspark-data-pipelines.md

         pass

 class DataTransformObserver(DataObserver):
-    """Concrete implementation of a data observer that applies a transform to data when it is updated."""
+    """Observer that applies a transform when data is updated."""

     def __init__(self, transform):
         self.transform = transform